Connair Flight 1263: Investigation

 information about the bad weather conditions.
-At low altitude the aicraft was in heavy to torrential rain but the weather conditions were better than the minima prescribed for landing at Runway 15 with an instrument landing system approach.
-The pilot in command did not act in conformance to the prescribed instrument landing system procedure, neither did he conform to the prescribed missed approach procedure.
-After the go-around, the pilot did not climb to a safe altitude for an unknown reasons.
+At low altitude the aircraft was in heavy to torrential rain but the weather conditions were better than the minima prescribed for landing at Runway 15 with an instrument landing system approach.
+The pilot in command did not act in conformance to the prescribed instrument landing system procedure, nor did he conform to the prescribed missed approach procedure.
+After the go-around, the pilot did not climb to a safe altitude for unknown reasons.